How To Use the Teradek VidiU Live Stream Encoder

 How to link VidiU live stream encoder to Dacast

 1. First, log in to your Dacast account.
-If you don’t have a live channel already, you will need to create one by clicking the “plus” sign.
+If you don’t have a live channel already, you will need to create one by clicking on “Add” and selecting “Live Stream”.

-2. In your new list of live channels, click the “Edit Channel Settings” button under the “Actions” header.
+2. In your new list of live channels, click the “Edit” button, recognizable by the pencil icon.

-3. Navigate to “Encoder Setup” using the hamburger menu in the top right corner of the window.
+3. Navigate to “Encoder Setup” in the top right-hand corner of the window.

-4. The window that opens will show the necessary details to connect your live streaming encoder—in this case, the VidiU—to Dacast
+4. The window that opens will show the necessary details to connect your live streaming encoder, in this case, the VidiU Teradek, to Dacast

 5. Leaving the Dacast window for a moment, open your VidiU settings either on the built-in OLED screen or via the wireless configuration/monitoring app.